Council elections

 The election process

-Council elections are run by the Western Australian Electoral Commission using the postal voting method.
-Here is what happens:
+Historically, council elections are run by the Western Australian Electoral Commission using the postal voting method.

 - The Western Australian Electoral Commission appoints an independent Returning Officer to oversee the election, including accepting candidate nominations during the 8-day nomination period and supervising the count on election night;